john852517791/awesome-fake-audio-detection/README.md

 Here is nothing about speech signal processing, speech synthesis, Speech Enhancement, data augmentation, voice conversion and speech edition.
 But learning them is beneficial to your research about FAD.

-This repository will be actively maintained.
-If any work has not been recorded, feel free to submit an issue.
+**🌟🌟🌟This repository will be actively maintained.
+If any work has not been recorded, feel free to submit an issue.🌟🌟🌟**

 ## Contents